emmasarge/gallery/README.md

 For Gallery, I wanted to attempt a revisable online community gallery as many artists find it difficult to make their own websites to show their own work.
 This site offers an opportunity for exposure, selling their pieces and prints.

 I looked at a number of portfolio and gallery sites, including the one I made with SquareSpace to make an e-commerce version that is more intuitive than many sites available.

+If you would like to use the admin account to test admin settings, please email me at emmasargeant206@gmail.com.

 ## UX (User Experience) ##
 ---